Ph1so/COMP.1010/day0.md

 ## Class info

-Office: Dandeneaui Hall 326
+Office: Dandeneau Hall 326

 Office Hours: MWF 10-10:50 or by appointment

-Textbook: Jeri R Hanly and Ellliot B Koffman Problem SOflving and Prolem Desing in C 8th Edition
+Textbook: Jeri R Hanly and Elliot B Koffman Problem Solving and Problem Design in C 8th Edition

 Sign into Blackboard for webpage